 Calculating The Total Omnia Bottle Service Price

-The fees average 34% across all clubs so you’ll want to make sure you add this to the minimum spend requirement to get a reasonable estimate of the final cost.
-If you wish to know the exact percentage, contact Omnia directly, but 34% is going to be close.
+The fees average 37% across all clubs so you’ll want to make sure you add this to the minimum spend requirement to get a reasonable estimate of the final cost.

 Let’s take an example with a popular DJ.
 On a Steve Aoki night, if you want an Omnia Main Room table in a decent location you can get bottle service for around $4,000.

 It’s important to note that each table has a certain number of guests that it can accommodate.
 In this example, the table accommodates up to 12 guests.
-Any more than that and you may pay an entry ticket for each guest over 12.
-Ticket prices vary, but an estimate is $75 – $100.
+Any more than that and you may be required to increase the minimum spend.

-If you’re within the maximum number of guests, then here’s how you’ll calculate the final bottle service price you’ll pay.
+If you’re within the maximum number of guests though, then here’s how you’ll calculate the final bottle service price you’ll pay.